The next moment soldiers came running through the wood, at first in twos and threes, then ten or twenty

 `Speak, won't you!' cried the King.
 'How are they getting on with the fight?'

-Hatta made a desperate effort, and swallowed a large piece of bread-and-butter. `They're getting on very well,' he said in a choking voice: `each of them has been down about eighty-seven times.'
+Hatta made a desperate effort, and swallowed a large piece of bread-and-butter. `They're getting on very well,'

 `Then I suppose they'll soon bring the white bread and the brown?'
 Alice ventured to remark.